 I am so excited to share Dr Mark Hyman's upcoming book, The Blood Sugar Solution 10 DAY DETOX DIET with you over the next couple of weeks.
 I interviewed Dr Hyman last month, and will share my full review and interview in a couple of weeks closer to the February 25th launch date.
 Until then, I am going to share a few of the delicious recipes contained in the book.
 I have made many of the recipes over the last couple of weeks proving that this is definitely not a diet of deprivation.
-I should also mention that the diet is not strictly plant based.
+The diet is not strictly plant based.
 But, there are plenty of recipes for vegetarians and vegans.
 But, there are also recipes containing lean animal protein.
 So, there is something for everybody.

 Dr Hyman and his team invited me and two readers to participate in a beta test group to follow his 10-Day Detox Diet program with other bloggers and patients.
 I posted on my facebook page asking for volunteers and was overwhelmed with people wanting to change their lives with this program.
 Everybody was a worthy and deserving candidate, and I was so overwhelmed wanting to give a spot to everybody that I had Dr Hyman's team choose Melissa Giammarco Longmire and Rachel Joy Cole to take part.